Tartticus/Date-Recommender-/README.md

 6. Enjoy your date at the recommended location!

 ## Configuration
-Update the config.py file with the necessary configuration details:
+Update the database section with the necessary configuration details:

 - DB_HOST: The host address of your MySQL database.
 - DB_USERNAME: The username to connect to the MySQL database.